AgnesNM/airbnb-clone-project/normalization.md

     - Proper referential integrity.
 Foreign keys to Property and User tables maintain data consistency without introducing redundancy.

 This table meets 3NF requirements.

+## The Payment Table

+    - Each attribute directly depends on the payment_id (the primary key), and there are no transitive dependencies between the non-key attributes.
+The booking_id serves as a foreign key to maintain referential integrity       with the Booking table.

+This table meets 3NF requirements.